hl25698/cs1302-api-app/meta/DEADLINE.md

 ```

 Rate limit: 180 requests per minute, per IP address
-Only con about this API is that quotes related to weather keywords (sun, wind, etc,) is
+Only con about this API is that quotes related to weather keywords (sun, wind, cloudy, etc) is
     limited.

 ## Part 2: New